VISORPG Z - Videogame-ish Solo Roleplaying Game

 Legacy files

-Here you'll find the links for all the first edition material, just for keeping the legacy and stuff.
+Here you'll find the links for the VISORPG-Z edition (aka second edition), for keeping the legacy and stuff.

 VISORPG Manual - Version Beta 0.06